Internals

 internal/state | tinx home layout, aliases, active workspace, provider metadata |

-internal/runtime | Environment assembly, PATH handling, command execution |
+internal/runtime | Environment assembly, PATH handling, process execution helpers |

 internal/build | Go and GoReleaser build pipelines for providers |